This tutorial gets you off the ground with Angular. We are going to use the official CLI (command line) tool to generate boilerplate code.

 <app-root>will be replaced for whatever you have in the template.

-styleUrls: You can have styles that only applies to this component.
+styleUrls: You can have styles that only apply to this component.
 This is pretty neat!
-You can change the styles with confidence knowing that it won’t bleed to other parts of the website.
+You can change the styles with confidence knowing that it won’t bleed into other parts of the website.

 AppComponent class you can define variables (e.g.

 title) that are used in the templates (e.g.